-This chili recipe is quick and easy to make, and will taste like you slaved over it all day.
+This chili recipe is quick and easy to make, and will taste like you slaved over it for hours.
 It relies mostly on ingredients you can stock up on in advance, so they will always be waiting for when you just don’t have the time to go shopping, or the energy to chop up a lot of onions and peppers.

 No chili powder necessary.
 It gets it’s heat from imported Mexican canned pickled jalapenos.
 If you like a milder chili, buy the sliced ones, as they don’t come with the seeds.
 If you like it hotter, buy the whole ones, and throw in the seeds, too.
 If you like it blazingly hot, add some cayenne pepper.
 I don’t think it needs it, but if you do, by all means, go ahead and add some.